SantiagoBerna/BlogPostStreamingAssets/README.md

 For six weeks, I researched and created a basic showcase and application of world streaming.
 I delved more into the topics of Multithreading and Partitioning.
 I did not work with LODs, mostly due to them being especially complex and time consuming.

-I will also log here my main implemention steps in C++ for creating an asynchronous asset manager and using it to create a demo that utilizes world streaming to render a large and heavy scene.
+I will also log here my main implementation steps in C++ for creating an asynchronous asset manager and using it to create a demo that utilizes world streaming to render a large and heavy scene.

 Part of my project is present in the LibStream library, my own resource management library written in C++ for this very project.
 Then, I used the Bee Engine for developing the demo, which is an in-house small engine for students, that utilizes the entt library and OpenGL as a rendering backend.